ubirch/ubirch-auth-service/README.md

-# ubirch-login-service
+# ubirch-auth-service

 ## General Information

 Not wanting to implement all aspects of a user management logins are done with OpenID Connect.
-This service bundles functionalities related to this.
+This service bundles the related functionality.

-The ubirch Login Service is responsible for:
+The ubirch AuthService is responsible for:

 * list available OpenID Connect providers
 * remember new valid tokens and userIds